oxidecomputer/windows-image-builder/README.md

 ### 4. Export

-Three ways to get the image onto a rack.
+Ways to get the image onto a rack.
 They are alternatives — pick one.

 - **Save the image file.** Writes the image wherever you want.
 Use this if your rack is airgapped, or if someone else does uploads.
 Nothing else is needed from this app.